MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/server-side-synchronization.md

 3. **Support for [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)].** You can track incoming email with the new [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)]. [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] works with [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] on the web.
 So all you need is a browser to track incoming email.

-## Features available with server-side synchronization in both Microsoft Dynamics 365 (online) and Microsoft Dynamics 365 (on-premises)
+## Features available with server-side synchronization in both Microsoft Dynamics 365 for Customer Engagement (online) and Microsoft Dynamics 365 for Customer Engagement (on-premises)
  Some features offered by server-side synchronization include the following:

 - **Efficient resource utilization.** server-side synchronization provides integrated mailbox management.
 You can disable inactive mailboxes that have permanent errors.
 It prevents resource hogging by applying an upper limit on the allocated capacity and time-out requests.